kinow/autosubmit/docs/source/userguide/profiler.rst

 autosubmit.profiler
 ===================

-.. important:: If you are interested in measuring only the performance of the execution of an
+.. important:: If you only want to use the profiler built into the Autosubmit commands, simpler
-      experiment in Autosubmit, a simpler user-oriented guide is available at this :ref:`link<basic_profiling>`.
+      user-oriented guides are available for :ref:`run<run_profiling>`,
+      :ref:`create<create_profiling>` and :ref:`monitor<monitor_profiling>`.

 ######################################
-The autosubmit's profiler
+The Autosubmit's profiler
 ######################################

 Autosubmit integrates a profiler that allows developers to easily measure the performance of entire